 Can I make phone calls whilst at Kedesh?

-There is a pay phone on site.
+Yes, there is a pay phone on site.
+Kedesh provides Nextra phone cards for clients to use.

 Will I have my own room?